saurabhg008/katacoda-scenarios/TestLinux/step2.md

-Create a file under /tmp named "saurabh"
+Create a user called 'testuser'